-Setting up a CCN devices in the i-Vu® Pro application
+Setting up CCN devices in the i-Vu® Pro application

-If your CCN system has You must A single CCN Gateway Use the i-Vu® Pro application to find and download the Gateway and system (page 253) An I-Vu® Integrator Add it in SiteBuilder, even if it is the only CCN Gateway.
+If your CCN system has You must A single CCN Gateway Use the i-Vu® Pro application to find and download the Gateway and system (page 259) An i-Vu® Integrator Add it in SiteBuilder, even if it is the only CCN Gateway.
 See "To add an i-Vu® Integrator" in SiteBuilder Help.
 Multiple CCN Gateways without a NAT router 1 In the SiteBuilder Network tree, add one site with one BACnet/IP network for each Gateway.
 2 In the i-Vu® Pro interface, discover all the Gateways, Bridges, and controllers.
 NOTES You must have the Multi-CCN license for this feature to work.
 Supports up to 50 CCN Gateways in one system Every Gateway must be Bus 0.
 Every BACnet/IP Network Number must be the same.

-NAT router 1 In SiteBuilder, configure the NAT information.
-2 In the Network tree, add one site with one BACnet/IP network per Gateway.
+If your CCN system has Yo ou must Multiple CCN Gateways with a 1 In SiteBuilder, configure the NAT information.
+NAT router 2 In the Network tree, add one site with one BACnet/IP network per Gateway.
 3 Add one CCN Gateway and all its Bridges to each site you set up.
 4 In the i-Vu® Pro application, discover the rest of your controllers under the Bridges.
-NOTES You must have the Multi-CCN license for this feature to work.
+DTES • You must have the Multi-CCN license for this feature to work.
 Supports up to 50 CCN Gateways in one system Every Gateway must be Bus 0.
 Every BACnet/IP Network Number must be the same.